msampathkumar/datadriven/Project Submission Experiment.md

 ### Refinement

-During the search Gradient Boosting parameter tuning, we found another gradient boosting model in Python.
+During the search for Gradient Boosting parameter tuning, we found another gradient boosting model in Python.
 [Xgboost](https://xgboost.readthedocs.io/en/latest/) module which is an Extreme Gradient Boosting designed to be Flexible and Scalable.
 As current Gradient models is  slightly slow, so for further improvement, we used Xgboost Extreme Gradient Boosting Classifier for our multi class prediction.

-During data processing stage, we completed the data transformations based on the evidences we found from the data and removed the unnecessary columns by intusion.
-So, to further optimize this search for best columns and train a model we did [pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) of features selection as suggested in Sklearn.
+During data processing stage, we completed the data transformations based on the evidences we found from the data and removed the unnecessary columns by intuition.
+So, to further optimize this search for best columns and train a model we did [pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) of features selection and [RandomizedSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html#sklearn.model_selection.RandomizedSearchCV)

 For Finer model building, we generated a model building curve.